Netflix slightly beats revenue estimates, shares slide amid bidding war for Warner Bros

-The company reported results hours after amending its $82.7 billion merger agreement with Warner Bros, as it seeks to fend off a hostile bid from Paramount Skydance.
+The company reported results hours after amending its US$82.7 billion merger agreement with Warner Bros, as it seeks to fend off a hostile bid from Paramount Skydance.

 "Historically, Netflix has not shied away from doing what’s right for long-term growth even at the expense of near-term negative share price reaction," said Michael Ashley Schulman, chief investment officer of Running Point Capital Advisors.
 "That seems to be the case again."

 Netflix reported earnings on the same day it announced its all-cash deal for Warner Bros Discovery, a transaction that all but eclipsed its fourth-quarter results.
-The company reported revenue of $12.1 billion for October through December, modestly exceeding forecasts of $11.97 billion, according to analysts surveyed by LSEG.
+The company reported revenue of US$12.1 billion for October through December, modestly exceeding forecasts of US$11.97 billion, according to analysts surveyed by LSEG.
 Adjusted per-share earnings came in at 56 cents, slightly above estimates of 55 cents per share.

 The company said its results were driven in part by membership gains.
 The streaming service crossed 325 million paid subscribers in the quarter, up from 300 million reported in late 2024.

-Netflix offered a full-year revenue forecast of $50.7 billion to $51.7 billion for 2026 - a projection that, at the low end, fell below analysts' estimates of $50.98 billion.
-Its projections for the year incorporate a year-over-year doubling of advertising revenue, which Chief Financial Officer Spencer Neumann told investors would reach about $3 billion.
+Netflix offered a full-year revenue forecast of US$50.7 billion to US$51.7 billion for 2026 - a projection that, at the low end, fell below analysts' estimates of US$50.98 billion.
+Its projections for the year incorporate a year-over-year doubling of advertising revenue, which Chief Financial Officer Spencer Neumann told investors would reach about US$3 billion.

 Netflix is adding operation centers in the UK and Asia to support the growth of live events outside the domestic market, and the company looks to build its ad business, said Co-CEO Greg Peters.
 The company is offering a wider array of advertising formats, including interactive video ads, as well as those that "mix and match creative elements to drive better business outcomes," he said.